how do we support better community-led research that makes a difference?

 We’re also mapping consultations and ethics processes happening across Highlands and Islands already, and trialing tools and approaches which support more equitable conversations and research with marginalised communities in Shetland, Western Isles and North Highland.

-Later in 2024 there will be funded training opportunities to support capacity-building available for members.
+Later there will be funded training opportunities to support capacity-building available for members.

-If you have a resource or activity you’d like to have added, share it directly on the forum and we can make sure it’s added to the website.
+If you have resources, activities, events and wider opportunities you’d like to have added, share them directly on the CommunityLab space and we can make sure they are added to the website.

 Working with members we’ll be deciding how best to support collective action together to advocate for better community-research and for community knowledge to be better represented in decision-making.